ericoporto/ags-manual-wiki/FAQ.md

 ---

+**Q. How do I change object's "Name" or "Description" at runtime so that I could display a different one after a game event?**

+A. At the time of writing this AGS does not let you change these, as well as few other properties at runtime (this may be fixed in future versions).
+The common solution for this problem is to use "Custom Properties", which you define in the Editor and may modified in script using SetProperty and SetTextProperty functions for respective object type.

+---

+**Q. How do I keep animations running while I am showing a message on screen using Display function?**

+A. "Display" command pauses whole game, use an Overlay or GUI with a label instead.
+You may make them look similar to Display by defining background and border colours, or assigning a sprite.
+Then use "Wait" or "WaitMouseKey" command to halt the game while this Overlay or GUI is on screen.

+---

+**Q. How do I do an action when animation reaches certain frame?**

+A. In repeatedly_execute function test whether an object is [animating](Object#objectanimate), and what it's current View, Loop and Frame properties (Characters and Buttons have similar values).
+Execute an action when these properties match your condition.

+---

+**Q. How do I put variable on a GUI label?**

+A. [String.Format](String#stringformat) script function creates a string with variable values inside.
+You may then use that string anywhere, for example, assign to a label's Text property.

+---

 **Q. My game EXE file seems to have disappeared.**

 A. Because this file is your entire game, including the room files, when